-Leechpool School’s best practice showcased in this year’s Parliamentary Review
+Leechpool School’s best practice showcased in the 2019 -2020 Parliamentary Review

 The Parliamentary Review is an annual series of powerfully influential publications spanning the UK’s key public and private sectors.
 Their role is to stimulate improvement and reform through the sharing of insight and best practice amongst the nation’s organisational leaders and policy makers.